This site uses technical (necessary) and analytics cookies.

 1. Proof of booking on the aforementioned portal;

-2. Completed application form (the editable template will be available on Prenot@mi);
+2. Completed application form (it be available on Prenot@mi or CLICK HERE);

 3. Complete documentation, in original and copy, depending on the requested type.